Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: Spectra of examples of translation-covariant Lindbladians

 \subsection{Incoherent hopping}

-We now turn to an incoherent hopping studied numerically in \cite{Znidaric2015RelaxationTO}.
-Here, the Lindblad dissipators are hopping terms, they are given by $L_k = \ket{k} \bra{k+l}$.
-The numerical finding for finite sections with free boundary conditions of the lattice \cite{Znidaric2015RelaxationTO} is that the gap is uniformly positive as the length of the lattice increases.
+Now turn to an incoherent hopping studied numerically in \cite{Znidaric2015RelaxationTO} where $L_k = \ket{\delta_k} \bra{k+l}$.
+The numerical finding for finite sections with free boundary conditions of the lattice \cite{Znidaric2015RelaxationTO} is that the gap is uniformly positive as the length of the lattice increases, see Figure \ref{free_bc}.
 We find the spectrum for periodic boundary conditions.